 Audit committee.
-Our audit committee currently consists of Mr. Xue Hongwei, Mr. Eric Chi Wai Tsang and Ms. Cathy Peng, and is chaired by Ms. Xue Hongwei.
+Our audit committee currently consists of Ms. Li Yanyun, Mr. Lin Yingzhou and Ms. Xu Tianqing, and is chaired by Ms. Li Yanyun.
 Each of them satisfies the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules and meets the independence standards under Rule 10A-3 under the Exchange Act.
 Our audit committee consists solely of independent directors that satisfy the Nasdaq and SEC requirements.
-We have determined that Mr. Xue Hongwei qualifies as an "audit committee financial expert" within the meaning of the SEC rules and possesses financial sophistication within the meaning of the Nasdaq Rules.
-The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
+We have determined that Ms. Li Yanyun qualifies as an "audit committee financial expert" within the meaning of the SEC rules and possesses financial sophistication within the meaning of the Nasdaq Rules.
 The audit committee is responsible for, among other things:

-- selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm; - reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act: - · discussing the annual audited financial statements with management and the independent registered public accounting firm; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - meeting separately and periodically with management and the independent registered public accounting firm; and - reporting regularly to the board.
+selecting the independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by the independent registered public accounting firm;

+- reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - reviewing and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and the independent registered public accounting firm; - reviewing major issues as to the adequacy of our internal controls and any special audit steps adopted in light of material control deficiencies; - annually reviewing and reassessing the adequacy of our audit committee charter; - · meeting separately and periodically with management and the independent registered public accounting firm; and - reporting regularly to the board.

 Compensation committee.
-Our compensation committee currently consists of Ms. Cathy Peng, Mr. Xue Hongwei and Mr. Eric Chi Wai Tsang, and is chaired by Ms. Cathy Peng.
-Each of them satisfies the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules.
+Our compensation committee currently consists of Ms. Li Yanyun, Mr. Lin Yingzhou and Ms. Wu Binhua, and is chaired by Mr. Lin Yingzhou.
+Ms. Li Yanyun and Mr. Lin Yingzhou satisfy the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules.
 The compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated upon.
 The compensation committee is responsible for, among other things:

-- reviewing the total compensation package for our executive officers and making recommendations to the board with respect to it; - reviewing the compensation of our non-employee directors and making recommendations to the board with respect to it; and - periodically reviewing and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, and employee pension and welfare benefit plans.
+- · reviewing the total compensation package for our executive officers and making recommendations to the board with respect to it; - · reviewing the compensation of our non-employee directors and making recommendations to the board with respect to it; and - periodically reviewing and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, and employee pension and welfare benefit plans.

 Nominating and corporate governance committee.
-Our nominating and corporate governance committee concurrently consists of Mr. Zhou Pengwu, Mr. Xue Hongwei and Ms. Cathy Peng, and is chaired by Zhou Pengwu.
-Mr. Xue and Ms. Peng satisfty the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules.
+Our nominating and corporate governance committee concurrently consists of Ms. Li Yanyun, Mr. Lin Yingzhou and Mr. Zhang Chen, and is chaired by Mr. Zhang Chen.
+Ms. Li Yanyun and Mr. Lin Yingzhou satisfy the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules.
 The nominating and corporate governance committee assists the board in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
 The nominating and corporate governance committee is responsible for, among other things: